Meet Our Board

 Matt Hill (New York, NY) is a Senior Vice President of Global Sports and Entertainment Consulting at GMR Marketing, where he serves as a strategic resource to a number of the agency's global clients, such as SAP, P&G, and Lowe's.
 A 15-year veteran of the sports marketing industry, Matt specializes in strategic consultation, sponsorship analysis and negotiation.
 Prior to joining GMR, he served as the Director of Business Development for the National Football League, and as Business Development Manager for Major League Soccer before that.
 A Washington, D.C. native, Matt earned his BA from Columbia University, where he was captain of the men's soccer team, and his MBA from Columbia Business School.
 Matt serves as Vice Chairman of the Board of Directors for Global Camps Africa, having sat on the board for more than six years.
 In addition to his development efforts with Global Camps Africa, Matt has led fundraising events for other non-profits, including Save Darfur and uNight.
 He lives in New York City with his wife and two children.
 In addition to volunteerism, Matt's interests include running, music, travel, and escaping the city with his family.

-Hunt Howell, Assistant Treasurer
+Ronald dunn, Assistant Treasurer

-Regina Bouie spent 26 years enriching the lives of children in the Northern VIrginia area.
+Regina Bouie spent 26 years enriching the lives of children in the Northern Virginia area.
 As a teacher, curriculum developer, and Board of Directors member at the premiere preschool in Reston, L.A.N.K.
 (Lake Anne Nursery Kindergarten), she went above and beyond in preparing her students for their journey through life.
 In addition to giving children under her tutelage the necessary emotional and social foundation to succeed every single day, she has also captured her young academics' enthusiasm for science, language, mathematics, and art.

 Recently, Regina transitioned from the classroom to the weight room by starting her own fitness business, Align Fitness.
 She attended the National Personal Training Institute and after completing a 600-hour comprehensive classroom personal fitness training program, Regina received a personal training certification.
 Align Fitness has presented a new challenge and opportunity that reinvigorated her desire to have an impact on the lives of others.
 She is now sharing her physical fitness knowledge and enthusiasm with others to empower and inspire others to make a lifestyle change and meet their fitness goals.